 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will demonstrate his or her understanding of direct marketing concepts by composing a critical, thoughtful response to each of the 4 discussion board prompts.
+Discussions are collaborative learning experiences.
+Therefore, the student will demonstrate his or her understanding of digital marketing concepts by composing a critical, thoughtful response to each of the 3 discussion prompts.
 For each thread, the student must assess the merits of highlighted concepts from the textbooks, with at least one (1) specific mention of a point from each required resource.
 Each thread must be at least 200–300 words.
 A reply of at least 150 words to 2 other classmates’ threads is also required.

-The student will complete 4 online quizzes based on the Rapp and Kerin & Hartley texts.
-The quizzes are timed, open-book/open-notes, and contain 25 questions each.
-The question formats are multiple choice and true/false.
-The quizzes test your ability to understand and integrate the foundational concepts involved in Direct Marketing.
+The student will complete 8 online quizzes based on the Hanlon text.
+The quizzes are not timed, open-book/open-notes, and contain 10 questions each.
+The question formats are multiple-choice, multiple-answer, fill in the blank, and true/false.
+The quizzes test the student's ability to understand and integrate the foundational concepts involved.